yannickjemmely/Mida/README.md

 Mida is designed to:
 - Trade financial assets such as stocks, crypto, forex or commodities;
 - Operate with any MetaTrader broker account using only JavaScript/TypeScript;
-- Automate trading strategies through expert advisors and indicators;
+- Automate and backtest trading strategies through expert advisors and indicators;
 - Analyze markets and prices through indicators and analysis tools.

 Furthermore, Mida is free and open source.